• Home

 About This Version

-“That Old Black Magic,” as well as Bennett/Brubeck: The White House Sessions, Live 1962 is available on Apple Music.
+“That Old Black Magic,” as well as Bennett/Brubeck The White House Sessions Live 1962, is available on Apple Music.

-November 17, 2021 By Suzanne Leave a Comment
+September 3, 2024 By Suzanne Leave a Comment

 Song of the Day: That Old Black Magic

-The song of the day for Thursday, November 18, 2021, is “That Old Black Magic.”
+The song of the day for Thursday, February 15, 2024, is “That Old Black Magic.”

 About Today